Mctripp10/clustering-iris-flower-data/README.md

 ## Implementation

-I'll note that I took two different approaches when coding these two algorithms in how I stored the data, so I'll explain them here as I think it would be difficult to understand just by my code comments.
+I took two different approaches when coding these algorithms in how I stored the data, so I'll explain them here to aid in understanding my code beyond my code comments.

 For agglomerative clustering, I used a dictionary to store the data points so that I could use the key values to figure out what cluster